admindatahandbook/book/testing/index.md

 [^diffpriv34]: See, e.g., Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (2016) OJ L119/1, Article 9 (providing that the "[p]rocessing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation shall be prohibited," unless one of the delineated exceptions in Paragraph 2 of the Article applies).

-[^diffpriv35]: See, e.g., Harvard University Information Security, Handout---Research Data Security Levels with Examples, https://security.harvard.edu/handout-research-data-security-levels-examples (accessed 2020-12-17).
+[^diffpriv35]: See, e.g., "Harvard University Information Security, Handout---Research Data Security Levels with Examples," https://security.harvard.edu/handout-research-data-security-levels-examples (accessed 2020-12-17).

 [^diffpriv36]: For discussions of how data privacy risks accumulate, see @AltmanPracticalApproaches; @fluitt2019.

 [^diffpriv37]: Note that the reference to "using an individual's data" in this statement means the inclusion of an individual's data in an analysis, and the use of the term "specific" refers to information that is unique to the individual and cannot be inferred unless the individual's information is used in the analysis.
-Furthermore, the use of the word "essential" in the statement "will not reveal essentially any PII specific to them" means that, compared with an opt-out scenario where no information specific to an individual is leaked, some small leakage of such information (inevitably) occur.
+Furthermore, the use of the word "essential" in the statement "will not reveal essentially any PII specific to them" means that, compared with an opt-out scenario where no information specific to an individual is leaked, some small leakage of such information (inevitably) occurs.
 The parameter ε bounds this leakage.

 [^diffpriv38]: For an extended discussion of the gaps between legal and computer science definitions of privacy and a demonstration that differential privacy can be used to satisfy an institution's obligations under FERPA, see @nissim2018bridging.

 [^diffpriv39]: Specifically, the US Constitution mandates the Decennial Census (U.S. Const. art.
 1, 2.), and it is carried out by the US Census Bureau, bound by Title 13 of the US Code, which prohibits Census Bureau employees from "mak[ing] any publication whereby the data furnished by any particular establishment or individual under this title can be identified" ([13 U.S.C. § 9(a)(2)](https://www.law.cornell.edu/uscode/text/13/9), accessed 2020-12-17).

-[^diffpriv40]: See United States Census Bureau, [2020 Disclosure Avoidance System Updates](https://www.census.gov/programs-surveys/decennial-census/2020-census/planning-management/2020-census-data-products/2020-das-updates.html), (accessed 2020-12-17).
+[^diffpriv40]: See United States Census Bureau, [2020 Disclosure Avoidance System Updates](https://www.census.gov/programs-surveys/decennial-census/2020-census/planning-management/2020-census-data-products/2020-das-updates.html) (accessed 2020-12-17).

 [^diffpriv41]: The raw data from the Census Bureau is protected by Title 13 of the United States Code, which prohibits "mak[ing] any publication whereby the data furnished by any particular establishment or individual under this title can be identified" ([13 U.S.C. § 9(a)(2)](https://www.law.cornell.edu/uscode/text/13/9), accessed 2020-12-17).
 Pursuant to Title 26, the IRS shares federal tax returns and return information with the Census Bureau for statistical purposes, and the Census Bureau is prohibited from disclosing such tax return information except in "a form which cannot be associated with, or otherwise identify, directly or indirectly, a particular taxpayer" ([26 U.S.C.
 6103(j)(4)](https://www.law.cornell.edu/uscode/text/26/6103), accessed 2020-12-17).